How to Create a Google Analytics Report In Minutes

 Google Analytics report that you’re about to create needs to revolve around structure and storytelling.
-Each section of a report will need to work well with forthcoming sections - provide continuity and additional segments on the bigger portions of data.
+Each section of a report needs to work well with forthcoming sections - provide continuity and additional segments on the bigger portions of Google Analytics data.

 Let’s begin with the report creation process.
-The report should begin with ‘Acquisition Overview.’
-This section gives a great summary of overall website health.
-Having this section at the tippy-top of your Google Analytics report relays aggregated performance metrics at a quick glance.
+The report should begin with something called ‘Acquisition Overview.’
+This section gives a great summary of your overall website health.
+Having this section at the very top of your Google Analytics report relays aggregated performance metrics at a quick glance.

 Here’s an example of what the first portion of your report should look like.
 Now, it may look like a lot of data and metrics to conceptualize.
-However, Whatagraph pulls all of this data automatically and presents it in a way that’s simple to understand.
+If Google Analytics is proving hard to use and visualize data with, you can try using Whatagraph instead.

-You have all of the essentials gauging a website’s performance without overburdening anyone with vanity metrics.
+You have all of the essentials for gauging a website’s performance without overburdening anyone with vanity metrics.

 When the time comes, anyone in possession of this report can view their own desired date ranges and compare the data to a period of their choice.

-- You (or your client and the executives) can select any date range you wish to view; the data will automatically be updated within seconds.
+- You (or your client - or anyone else viewing the report) can select any date range you wish to view; the data will automatically be updated within seconds.

 - You can compare the desired metrics to any previous date.
-Metrics will automatically be updated, so you’ll see % changes in a specified time period as well as altered graphs.
+These metrics are automatically updated, so you’ll see the percentage of changes in a specified time period, as well as the changes in graphs.

-As you can see, the report has changed once you enabled the date comparison.
+As you can see, the report changes once you enable the date comparison.
 You’ll see the comparison across the entire report, not just the General Acquisition Overview.